FelixOnline/v2/content/articles/2017-1-20-dont-let-the-monday-blues-get-to-you.md

 imported: true
 ---

 Have you been feeling down this week?
 Allegedly there is an explanation for this – some claim it is the most depressing week of the year.
-More specifically, the Monday that just passed has been christened 'Blue Monday' as a result of post\-holiday reality kicking in and everyone generally feeling a bit shit.
+More specifically, the Monday that just passed has been christened 'Blue Monday' as a result of post-holiday reality kicking in and everyone generally feeling a bit shit.
 The third Monday of January was described as the most depressing day of the year by Cliff Arnell using an equation which supposedly took into consideration a multitude of variables such as weather, debt, monthly salary, time since Christmas, time since failing our new year’s resolutions and low motivational levels.

 It cannot be denied that January can be a tough month emotionally, financially and psychologically but many including Ben Goldarce, notorious for unpicking the misuse of science and statistics by journalists, have called the equation and the whole idea of Blue Monday, a farce.